 The online City Code relative to excavations has many of the answers to other questions concerning Excavation Permits.

-You can contact Trish Moore if you need additional information concerning an excavation permit.
-Also, you can contact Wes Searcy at 314-849-3400 or email him for information.
 The fee and deposit go to separate accounts and therefore need separate checks made payable to "The City of Sunset Hills."
 The deposit is refundable at the end of the job when the job is cleaned up and all vegetation and associated paving work has been re-established.
-A phone call needs to be made to City Hall for final inspection and subsequent release of the escrowed deposit.
+A phone call needs to be made to City Hall for final inspection and subsequent release of the escrow deposit.